 For instance, small businesses that have taken to subscriptions include:

 - Larder, a Baltimore hotspot, launched a subscription service for weekly pre-cooked meals that are made from scratch and use local organic ingredients.
 The subscription can be had for $182 to $559 a month, depending on the meal size.
 The Baltimore Sun also reported on a wine shop offering monthly discounts for bottles, as well as a restaurant selling a pasta club subscription.

-- Chicago is known for a couple things: the wind, da Bears and hot dogs.
-Portillo's, the local fast casual favorite, actually started its subscription service in 2016.
-Portillo's 365 offers customers a monthly box full of Second City favorites like Italian beef sandwiches, Chicago-style dogs and ribs.
+- Chicago is known for a couple of things: the wind, da Bears, and hot dogs.
+Portillo's, the local fast-casual favorite, actually started its subscription service in 2016.
+Portillo's 365 offers customers a monthly box full of Second City favorites like Italian beef sandwiches, Chicago-style dogs, and ribs.
 The six-month subscription is $399 and the full year is $749.

 - Summerlong Supper Club in NYC is offering a package of 16 dinners from some of the finest restaurants in the city.
 The program runs from Jan.
 19 2021 through the end of April and can be bought for $800 (pickup) or $960 (delivery).
 All proceeds go directly to the restaurants included in the subscription.

 - CultureMap Austin reported on four local eateries that began innovative subscriptions.
 The restaurants include Chop Chop, which offers three membership tiers for noodle cups plus perks, as well as East Side King, a sushi spot that also has three subscription tiers that include a range of Japanese dishes as well as curated beer, sake, and wine (for the highest level).